aows/trimetservices/README.md

 }
 ```

-On the `onResume` method we register the activity  as the subscriber, and on the `onDestroy` method we have to unregister it.
+On the `onCreate` method we register the activity  as the subscriber, and on the `onDestroy` method we have to unregister it.

 To get the results, we have to add a new method (we can name it as we want) with the `@Subscribe` annotation so we get the result there.